 – Do explore logos and get inspired by other brands, similar ones in your industry.

 – Create variations of your logo in different sizes and proportions.
-In order to understand how it will look on different platforms.
+To understand how it will look on different platforms.

-So, guys, we know that the process of creating a good logo can seem like a lot of work, but remember, the design will be linked to your brand for the long-term, it’s worth it.
+So, guys, we know that the process of creating a good logo can seem like a lot of work, but remember, the design will be linked to your brand for the long-term.
+It’s worth it.
 Every large brand started small.
-The idea of designing your logo may have seemed difficult at first… Our team hopes that we helped you with your future logo first steps and have a more understanding of the principles of thinking about brand identity.
+The idea of designing your logo may have seemed difficult at first… Our team hopes that we helped you with your future logo first steps and understand the principles of thinking about brand identity.